kdave/btrfs-progs/Documentation/btrfs-send.rst

 different filesystem.

-The *-p <parent>* option can be omitted when *-c <clone-src>* options are given, in which case **btrfs send** will determine a suitable parent from among the clone sources.
+The *-p <parent>* option can be omitted when *-c <clone-src>* options are given, in which case :command:`btrfs send` will determine a suitable parent from among the clone sources.

 You must not specify clone sources unless you guarantee that these snapshots